stfbinc/ERPAPIDotNetExamples/readme.md

 * Dependencies
-  Examples are implemented as Razor pages dotnet core project and it depended only from dotnet core 2.1
+  The examples are implemented as Razor pages dotnet core project and it depended only from dotnet core 2.1

 * How to execute
   - install dotnet core 2.1